 Ann1-nn2,xxxx The A command works very similarly to the AC command.
 All parameters are the same.
 However, the A command runs in the foreground, occupying all of the attention of the Pod's microcontroller.
 This yields higher throughput, but sacrifices flexibility.
-The Pod acquires data at its fastest possible rate.
-Issue an R command to retrieve the data.
+The Pod acquires data at its fastest possible rate and returns data as if an "R" command had been issued.
+Avoid issuing commands to the pod until the data is received.